PaddlePaddle/models/youtube_recall/README.md

 ```

 ### Hiddern layer
 We improves the original networks in \[[1](#References)\] by modifying that the embeddings of video watches are not simply averaged but are connected to a LSTM layer with max temporal pooling instead, so that the deep sequential information related to user interests can be learned well.
-Considering data scale and efficiency of training, we only apply two ReLU layers, which also leads to good performance.
+Considering data scale and efficiency of training, only two ReLU layers are applied, which also leads to good performance.

 ```python
 self._rnn_cell = paddle.networks.simple_lstm(input=self._history_clicked_items_emb, size=64)